harshitchaturvedy1/tsa_webmaster2025/replit.md

 - **Public Directory:** `.` (root directory)
 - **Files Served:** All HTML, CSS, JS, and image assets

-The site is configured for static deployment, which means it will be served as-is without any build process or server-side logic.
+The site is configured for static deployment, serving files directly without server-side processing.

-## Key Sections
-1. **Hero** - Animated title with scenic background
-2. **Mission** - Organization mission statement
-3. **Empower** - Tabbed content showcasing different initiatives
-4. **Team** - Team/volunteer recognition
-5. **Vision** - Full-screen pinned scroll animation
-6. **Stats** - Impact statistics with animated numbers
-7. **Footer** - Contact and social links

-## Notes
+## Customization Notes
-- The website includes GSAP premium plugins (SplitText, ScrambleText, InertiaPlugin) which may require licensing for commercial use
-- All animations respect user's `prefers-reduced-motion` accessibility setting
-- Images are optimized with AVIF format for modern browsers with JPEG fallbacks
-- The site includes anti-caching headers during development for immediate updates
+- Partner logos section uses placeholders - replace with actual partner logos
+- Contact phone number and email in CTA/footer should be updated with real information
+- Event dates and locations can be updated as needed
+- Resource links currently go to "#" - update with actual resource pages

 ## Browser Compatibility
 - Modern browsers (Chrome, Firefox, Safari, Edge)
 - AVIF image support recommended
 - JavaScript required for animations and interactivity
+- Respects user's `prefers-reduced-motion` accessibility setting